FTLam11/fronk-tolks/README.md

 * Document behavior of our code base
 * Validate application works as intended for users
 * Author easy to use and maintainable public API

+## Test driven design

+Design is hard.
+Write an application with shit design/no design and eventually the cancer will become too widespread and we will no longer be able to endure the foul smells.

+> The code smells have become 2 dank.

+* List some real foul code smells here

+Similarly, write shit tests and feel double the pain.
+Yum, diarrhea.
+There are different kinds of tests, and different philosophies for how to go about it.

+* Why did this test start failing?
+* What the fuck does this example test?
+* SWEET OUR TEST SUITE TAKES 30 MINUTES TO RUN, TIME TO WATCH SOME TV
+* How did it turn out like this?